 - Projects should be as locally led and managed as possible in the low- and middle-income countries. - The Principal Investigator (PI), as listed in the application and program documents, should be based in the low- and middle-income countries where the project is taking place.
 The collaborators/co-investigators can be located in a high-income country (HIC). - The PI's exact role needs to elucidated by detailing the specific activities that justify this role, including grant preparation, project conception and design, study execution, manuscript/abstract/presentation preparation and authorship.
-They should also be the primary liaison with ISN (exceptions can be made if language is an issue). - The application should clearly demonstrate that the low- and middle-income countries applicants will derive career benefit from doing this study and that the project will benefit citizens and scientists in the low- and middle-income countries. - The funds should be held in an institution in the low- and middle-income countries and should be used for research rather than intercontinental travel, and the HIC investigators/institution should contribute co-funding if possible to demonstrate their commitment to the collaboration.
+They should also be the primary liaison with ISN (exceptions can be made if language is an issue). - The application should clearly demonstrate that the lower, lower-middle, or upper-middle income countries applicants will derive career benefit from doing this study and that the project will benefit citizens and scientists in the lower, lower-middle, or upper-middle income countries. - The funds should be held in an institution in the lower, lower-middle, or upper-middle income countries and should be used for research rather than intercontinental travel, and the HIC investigators/institution should contribute co-funding if possible to demonstrate their commitment to the collaboration.